abajwa-hw/security-workshops/Setup-kerberos-IPA.md

 ```
 This shows that the OS now recognizes users and groups defined only in our LDAP
 The end user is getting a combined view of the linux and LDAP worlds in single lookup
+**Note that on a multi-node setup, this requirement must be completed on all nodes of the cluster** to avoid jobs failing

 - enable sssd on startup
 ```